fredscheit/fred/README.md

-This is a mirror website, with direct links to my family pages.
+This is a temporary page.